Nat-As/Breatheesp/README.md

 # Examples
 Some great [examples](https://learn.adafruit.com/adafruit-metro-esp32-s2/circuitpython-internet-test)
 # Troubleshooting
   The device has an onboard RGB led that can have different colors which correspond to different meanings.
-A table of these colors and theor meanings is shown below.
+A table of these colors and their meanings is shown below.
   |Color|Meaning|
   |-----|-------|
   |Magenta|Device is booting|